Reduction Linoleum Block Printing:

 As I print the colors, I carve more and more away from the block, so that when the print is done, most of the block is carved away.
 Because the block is destroyed, my prints are truly limited editions.
 All my prints are hand pressed with a bamboo barren, which is a traditional Japanese wood block printing tool.
 I use handmade Japanese paper for my prints and they are framed with acid-free materials.

-Here is my current project.
-I begin with a sketch, then transfer the drawing onto the block.
+Here is a recent project.
+I begin with a sketch, then I transfered the drawing onto the block.
 Next, I carved out the white parts of my image and printed the first color.
 Now I need to cut away the parts of the image I want to stay black.
-Check back to see my progress:)